-SystemC allows the usage of the SC\THREAD and SC\CTHREAD macros to create unspawned processes which runs from the start of simulation until the end of simulation.
-In earlier versions of SystemC, these constructs differed in their reset behavior.
-Currently, there are minor syntax differences between the two but, for synthesis purposes, they have the same expressiveness.
+SystemC allows the usage of the SC\THREAD and SC\CTHREAD macros to create unspawned processes which run from the start of simulation until the end of simulation.

 SC\CTHREAD and SC\THREAD are Supported with Restrictions.
 They are Supported, as specified in the SystemC LRM, when the following restrictions regarding the process sensitivity and process body are met (in addition to the other restrictions mentioned throughout this standard, e.g., regarding break/continue/goto statements).